dotty-staging/pdbp/index.md

 We also simply refer to
   - a producer program as a producer,
   - a consumer program as a consumer.

-We also refer to
-  - a main program as a service.

 Programs are design artifacts that, among others, are combined using composition
   - when given two programs, the result of the first one is the argument of the second one.